ec-europa/digitec/data/stands/vr-simulation-platform-the-room-42-vr-edition.md

 \-           Determine the “individual” maturity and awareness in terms of cybersecurity.

-The Room#42-VR edition challenges all the employees of a company/institution and is technically based ona simple concept:
+The Room#42-VR edition challenges all the employees of a company/institution and is technically based on a simple concept:

-\-           A dedicated environment,
+\-           A dedicated environment

-\-           The use of real vulnerabilities,
+\-           The use of real vulnerabilities

-\-           A realistic context,
+\-           A realistic context

-\-           A quick and attractive scenario.
+\-           A quick and attractive scenario

 The exercise is based on three parts: